tbarron/tbarron.github.io/done.md

 title: Answered Questions, Completed Tasks
 ---

+ * Can jekyll handle comments?
+   * Actually, the relevant tech is markdown.
+And it turns out that emacs' markdown mode will block comment and uncomment in a way that works for markdown (by commenting each line individually).
+[2016-11-24 16:47:48]

  * Maybe what I really want is to put this list in README.md so it shows up near the top of github.com/tbarron/tbarron.github.io and the actual site tbarron.github.io is cleaner.